MobMonRob/JNativeLibLoader/DEVELOPER_INFO.md

 ## Debugging
 To debug jar loading make sure you ... \
-\- opened your project and JNativeLibLoader source code in Netbeans. \
 \- built the current version of JNativeLibLoader's source code. \
+\- have a project depending on the project of which jar loading you want to debug.
+Start debugging from a main function of the depending project.
+\- opened the source code of all three projects in Netbeans. \
-\- deactivated “compile on save” in Netbeans.
+\- deactivated “compile on save” in Netbeans for the three projects.

 To deactivate “compile on save”: \
 Rightclick the project name -> Properties -> Build -> Compiling.
 Select "Disable". \